 - Task and composition of the evaluation panels

 Peer reviewers are in charge of assessing and scoring the proposals.
 Those who pass the quality threshold are ranked.
 Depending on the call budget available, a budgetary cut-off applies to the ranking list and only the highest ranked proposals are offered an ERC grant until the call's budget has been used.

-For each call there are 27 panels, each covering a sub-section of one of three domains:
+For each call there are 28 panels, each covering a sub-section of one of three domains:1.
+Life Sciences (LS)

-Each ERC panel consists of a chair and 10-16 members.
+Each ERC panel consists of a chairman and 10-16 members.
 The panel chair and the panel members are selected by the ERC Scientific Council on the basis of their scientific reputation.

 In addition to the panel members (who act as “generalists”), the ERC evaluations rely on input from remote experts external to the panel, called referees.
 They are scientists and scholars who bring in the necessary specialised expertise.